satmxd/Realtime-gravity-simulation/README.md

 # Realtime-gravity-simulation
-Gravity simulation using python with real astronomical values for accuracy.
+Gravity simulation using python with real astronomical values.

 *Note: Requires Python 3.10+ along with Pygame*